-There is nothing like a hearty corned beef or shepherds pie from the MANY famous local pubs in town to shake off the winter blues.
-Whether you try to grab a table out (each establishment has their own safety protocols in place) or bring a feast back to your own dining table, Galway Bay , McGarvey’s , Fado Irish Pub, Castle Bay, and Davis’s Pub are some of the best Irish eats you can wish for.
+There is nothing like a hearty corned beef or shepherd's pie from the MANY famous local pubs in town to shake off the winter blues.
+Whether you try to grab a table out (each establishment has its own safety protocols in place) or bring a feast back to your dining table, Galway Bay, McGarvey’s, Fado Irish Pub, Castle Bay, and Davis’s Pub are some of the best Irish eats you can wish for.
 You can even throw in a spirited cocktail to go!
 Known for their Irish Whiskey selection, I recommend Galway’s Black Jameson Mule.
 Put on Celtic music or a little Flogging Molly depending on your style, grab some Guinness, and you are good to go.
-You can eat your Guinness if you prefer— Dangerously Delicious Pies makes a Guinness Steak Pie that, as they put it, “will stick to your ribs.”

 If you are looking for a fun and fresh “green” pick-me-up, a trip to Rutabaga is just the ticket.
 Image courtesy of Rutabaga.